We eat too much sugar, and it’s bad for our health.

-The top 10 food and beverage companies in the United States sell a majority of the sugary products Americans consume—and they spend billions of dollars each year advertising these products.
+The top 10 food and beverage companies in the United States sell a majority of the sugary products that US residents consume—and they spend billions of dollars each year advertising these products.

 Soda and other sweetened beverages top the list, with the top 10 companies spending over $1 billion on beverage advertising alone.
 Other major product categories with big advertising bankrolls include sugary cereals, baked goods, and snacks—as well as foods you might not expect to be high in sugar, such as bread, soup, yogurt, and salad dressing.

 There are several ways in which companies can mislead consumers about sugar content.
 They may:

 - Take an established brand that's light in sugar and market new, sweeter versions of the brand—such as the cereal brands shown at right.

 - Use words commonly associated with health or fitness to market sugary products—such as using the word "fruit" to market products that have very little fruit content and almost none of the nutritional benefits of whole fruit.

 - Employ PR campaigns and front groups to promote pro-sugar messages.
 For instance, the PR firm of Berman and Company conducted a sophisticated campaign on behalf of the Corn Refiners Association, using the resonant messages that added sugar is "natural" and that how much sugar we eat is a matter of "consumer freedom" rather than public health.

 Targeting vulnerable audiences

 Sugar interests use specific tactics to zero in on demographic groups, taking advantage of psychological, social, or economic vulnerabilities.